Wildcard Search with ArangoSearch

 Search for strings with placeholders that stand for one or many arbitrary characters

-You can use the LIKE() function for this search technique to find strings that start with, contain or end with a certain substring, but it can do more than that.
-You can place the special characters _ and % as wildcards for single or zero-or-more characters in the search string to match multiple partial strings.
+You can use the LIKE() function and LIKE operator for this search technique to find strings that start with, contain, or end with a certain substring.
+You can also search for complex patterns with multiple placeholders.
+Place the special characters _ and % as wildcards for any single or zero-or-more characters in the search string to match multiple partial strings.

 Wildcard Syntax